-There isn’t a set time or age recommended for moving your baby from his cot but it’s advisable to look for these signs and follow your baby’s lead:
+While there isn’t a set time or age recommended for moving your baby from his cot, it is advisable to look for these signs and follow your baby’s lead:

 Preparing for the move

 - Making the move as easy as possible is imperative to its success.
 It’s possible that this will be a difficult and confusing time for your baby, as big changes to the environment is very unsettling.
 Try these tricks to get him excited by (and comfortable with) the move:Talk about it: Get your little one used to the idea by talking about it for a while before actually making the move.
 Tell him how exciting it will be for him to be in a “big boy” bed and what an adventure he’s going to have choosing his new bed and duvet cover.
 Encourage him to talk about it too and don’t put him down if he expresses negative feelings.
 Acknowledge these feelings and tell him that you’re going to help him every step of the way